 Common signs and symptoms include fever, sore throat, ulcers inside the mouth or on the sides of the tongue, rash (flat or raised red spots) or small blisters on palms of hands, soles of feet and sometimes buttocks, loss of appetite and lethargy.

-Q: How long do these signs and symptoms usually last for?A: A fever is usually the first sign of HFMD, preceding a sore throat, poor appetite or general feeling of being unwell.
+Q: How long do these signs and symptoms usually last for?A: A fever is usually the first sign of HFMD, preceding a sore throat, poor appetite, or general feeling of being unwell.
 Sores may start to develop in the mouth or throat within one or two days after the fever begins.
-These may be followed by rash on hands and feet within one or two days.
+These may be followed by a rash on hands and feet within one or two days.
 The duration of the signs and symptoms varies from person to person.

 Q: The term “prolonged transmission” is often used in relation to HFMD.
 What does it refer to?